The PCA3 test for prostate cancer

 You need to have a rectal examination because this massages the prostate gland and helps the PCA3 to go into the urine.
 You have to give the urine sample straight after the rectal examination.
 You normally get the results within a few days.

-The PCA3 test is not available through the NHS at the moment as it is still experimental.
+The PCA3 test is not available through the NHS at the moment.
+It is being assessed by the National Institute for Health and Care Excellence (NICE).
 It is available in a few private hospitals and clinics.
 The cost is between £300 and £400.
 You could talk to your doctor about whether it is an option for you.

 Question about cancer?
 Contact our information nurse team